-Customs officers are now found mostly at the EU's external borders.
+The customs union abolished customs duties at EU countries' national borders and put in place a uniform system for taxing imports.
+Customs officers now work mostly at the EU's external borders.
 They not only keep trade flowing, but perform a wide range of tasks to protect Europeans.

-Despite this, customs activity in the EU remains vital, especially given the sheer volume of goods entering the bloc.
+Despite this, customs work in the EU remains vital, especially given the sheer volume of goods entering the bloc.
 EU customs services handle nearly 20% of total world imports – over 2 billion tonnes of goods a year.
 To do so, they process well over 200 million declarations annually.

 Graph showing seized articles by category

 Another major task of EU customs is to tackle fraud, which deprives governments of tax revenue needed for vital public spending, in particular:

 EU customs officers also collect statistics as a basis for: